 Indicative high-level costings of all of the options highlight the savings potential.
-Option 2B and 3B provide the greater financial efficiencies and, in view of the recognised gap in the medium term financial plan, option 3B would provide the greatest saving though the higher recycling rates achieved through 2B is recognised.
+Option 2B and 3B provide the greater financial efficiencies and, in view of the recognised gap in the medium term financial strategy, option 3B would provide the greatest saving though the higher recycling rates achieved through 2B is recognised.

-Members will need to consider the £300k difference between both of these options against other savings that will need to be delivered.
+Members will need to consider the £300k difference between both of these options in light of the £34m budget deficit projected over the three year life of the MTFS.